42Bastian/rmac/rmac.rst

 @\ *expr*\ (x) indirect X
 @\ *expr*\ (y) indirect Y
 @expr          indirect
-x,*expr*       indexed X
+x,\ *expr*     indexed X
-y,*expr*       indexed Y
+y,\ *expr*     indexed Y
 ============== ========================================

-While MADMAC lacks "high" and "low" operators, high bytes of words may be extracted with the shift (``>>``) or divide (``/``) operators, and low bytes may be extracted with the bitwise AND (``&``) operator.
+While RMAC lacks "high" and "low" operators, high bytes of words may be extracted with the shift (``>>``) or divide (``/``) operators, and low bytes may be extracted with the bitwise AND (``&``) operator.